Singapore 'cannot take the threat of radicalisation lightly': Yaacob

 "The new cases underscore once again the important role of parents, religious teachers, and the community at large to look out for each other, and to immediately refer any signs of radicalisation to Islamic Religious Council of Singapore (MUIS), Religious Rehabilitation Group (RRG) or the police," he added.
 "This is the best and only way to help a loved one before it is too late."

-Dr Yaacob added that Khairul's and Rizal's - Khairul's colleague who was put under a restriction order last month for supporting his intentions to fight in Syria - beliefs in armed violence were drawn from a "misguided hatred of others".
+Dr Yaacob added that the belief in armed violence of Khairul and of his colleague Rizal - who was put under a restriction order last month for supporting Khairul's intentions to fight in Syria - were drawn from a "misguided hatred of others".

 "This is not the Islam that we know and love," he said.
 "We strongly condemn the ideology espoused by extremists who abuse Islam to justify violence and terror, even during Ramadan.
 Believing in problematic ideologies will only lead one down the wrong path of ruining lives and dividing societies."